Free Internal Communications Plan Template for a successful, tailored strategy

 #7 Establish a Crisis Communication Plan

-Prepare for unexpected situations by having a crisis communication strategy in place.
+Prepare for unexpected situations by having an internal communication strategy geared for any possible crisis in place.
 This should include guidelines on how to communicate during emergencies or challenging times.

-As a business leader, you need to focus on strength and stay positive in times of crisis.
-But you also need to show your concern and be transparent to reassure employees.
-Additionally, you need to plan for an operational response, a management response, and ultimately a solid communications response.
+Business leaders need to focus on strength and stay positive in times of crisis.
+You also need to show your concern and be transparent to reassure employees.
+Additionally, you need to plan for an operational response, a management response, and ultimately a solid internal communications response.

 Best Practice: Update your crisis communication plan regularly to stay responsive to evolving situations.
 And they will evolve all the time!